balanced/balanced-docs/api/refunds.rst

 .. cssclass:: method-section

-list all refunds
+List All Refunds
 ----------------

 Returns a list of refunds you've previously created.
 The refunds are returned in sorted order, with the most recent refunds appearing first.

-.. container:: method-description
+.. cssclass:: dl-horizontal dl-params

   ``limit``
       *optional* integer.
 Defaults to ``10``.